Mike Jinks

-Michael Troy Jinks (born February 7, 1972) is an American football coach, currently the running backs coach for Houston Cougars football.
+Michael Troy Jinks (born February 7, 1972) is an American football coach who last served as the running backs coach for Houston.
 Jinks served as the head football coach at Bowling Green State University from 2016 until midway through the 2018 season, before becoming the running backs coach at the University of Southern California.
 Previously he was an assistant head coach and running backs coach at Texas Tech University.

 Early life

 Jinks was born on February 7, 1972.
 He played quarterback for three years at Judson High School in Converse, Texas before graduating in 1990.
 After high school, Jinks played college football at the NCAA Division II level for Angelo State.
 He was their starting quarterback for two years, and graduated with a bachelor's degree in Kinesiology with a minor in Mathematics.

 Coaching career

 High school

 Jinks' coaching career began in 1995 when he was working as a waiter in a restaurant in San Angelo, Texas.
 He was serving a table full of coaches from Ellison High School and was offered a job as the quarterbacks coach there.
 Short on funds, Jinks received a loan from his former coach at Angelo State, Jerry Vandergriff, to earn his teacher certification and move to Killeen, Texas.

 Jinks became the quarterbacks coach at his former alma mater Judson High School in 1998.
 Following that, he was the offensive coordinator at David Crockett High School, Galena Park High School, and Robert E. Lee High School.
 He accepted his first head coaching position at Burbank High School in San Antonio, Texas in 2005.

 In 2005, Jinks became the head coach for Steele High School in Cibolo, Texas eight months before the school was initially opened.
-Jinks lead the new football program at Steele to a win in the 2010 Class 5A Division II Texas state championship with legendary running back Malcolm Brown.
-In 2011, Jinks' team made it to the finals of the Class 5A Division II state championship before losing to Spring Dekaney HS.
+Jinks lead the new football program at Steele to a win in the 2010 Class 5A Division II Texas state championship featuring all-state and future NFL running back Malcolm Brown.
+In 2011, Jinks' team made it to the finals of the Class 5A Division II state championship before losing to a Spring Dekaney HS squad coached by Danny Amendola's father, Willie Amendola.
 In 2012, another powerhouse Steele team made it to the state semifinals, only to fall to eventual state champion Katy High School.
 Following the conclusion of the 2012 season, Jinks was named the head coach for the West-team of the 2012 U.S. Army All-American Bowl and was a finalist for the 2013 Xenith National High School Coach of the Year Award.
 Jinks left Steele with a win–loss record of 77–17.
 In his last three seasons there, Jinks compiled a record of 43–4.

 While at Steele, Jinks coached High School All-American and future Texas Longhorns running back Malcolm Brown.